Multiple Estimation Models for Discrete-time Adaptive Iterative Learning Control: A New Solution for Discrete-time Adaptive ILC

 The use of the projection operator defined above ensures that division by zero is avoided in the control law \eqref{eq:ControlSM}.

 \begin{remark} Throughout this article, the time index $t$ is always in the set $\mathcal{I}_T$.
 The control \eqref{eq:ControlSM} and adaptive \eqref{eq:ParEstSM} laws are defined on this time horizon.
 However, note that all state variables and errors are formulated on the time horizon $\{1, \ldots, T\}$, apart from their initial conditions.
 Hence, state variables and errors use the index $(t+1)$ throughout, as evident from the control and adaptive laws above.
-Further, note that neither the control law nor the adaptive law is defined at the final sample $T$, but affect the state variables and errors at this sample. \end{remark}
+Further, note that neither the control law nor the adaptive law is defined at the final sample $T$.
+However, they affect the state variables and errors corresponding to this sample. \end{remark}